slyedoc/android-activity/README.md

 ## Compatibility

-All `Activity` classes are supported via a common API that allows you to write `Activity` subclass agnostic code wherever you don't depend on features that are specific to a particular subclass.
+All `Activity` classes are supported via a common API that enables you to write `Activity` subclass agnostic code wherever you don't depend on features that are specific to a particular subclass.

+For example, it makes it possible to have a [Winit backend](https://github.com/rib/winit/tree/agdk-game-activity) that supports Android applications running with different `Activity` classes.

 ## API Summary